Code-Institute-Submissions/first_edition/DEPLOYMENT.md

 1. On the top navigation bar, click services and look for IAM, it will be under "Security, Identity, & compliance" or type it into the searchbar.

-2. A group will be required to house ther user.
+2. A group will be required to house there user.
 On the Left hand side under access management, click groups, create new and call it whatever you want.
 Click next, next and then create group.

-3. A policy is require dto access your bucket.
+3. A policy is required to access your bucket.
 So on the left hand side dashboard under Access management, click Policies, then create policy.
 Click import managed policy and then look for for "AmazonS4FullAccess" and then import.

 4. Leave this tab open and on another tab back to S3's bucket policy page and grab the ARN again.
 Paste it in twice in resource and add a * at the end of the second one, it looked like this in my case: